Stonecutters Island: Under British rule

 The island was ceded by the Qing dynasty to the United Kingdom of Great Britain and Ireland along with Kowloon in 1860 through the Convention of Peking.
 It was initially used for quarrying by the British, hence the English name for the island.
+In the 1850s it was the site of a prison.

 A Royal Navy Radio Interception and Direction-finding Station was established on the island in 1935.
-From 1935 to 1939 the base was the main radio interception unit for the Far East Combined Bureau, which was four miles (6.4 kilometres) away across the harbour in the naval dockyard.
+From 1935 to 1939, the base was the main radio interception unit for the Far East Combined Bureau, which was four miles (6.4 kilometres) away across the harbour in the naval dockyard.

-After World War Two the island became host to British Army units including 415 Maritime Unit RCT and the Ammunition Sub-Depot RAOC.
+After World War II the island became host to British Army units including 415 Maritime Unit RCT and the Ammunition Sub-Depot RAOC.
 Explosive storage became more important following the 1967 riots and the Mines Division elected to have all commercial explosives stored on Stonecutters prior to being issued to the various blasting sites around the colony.
 British Royal Army Ordnance Corps soldiers oversaw all commercial explosive issues post-1968 until 1994, at which time the Royal Navy took over care and custody of the military explosives at the site.
 Civilian explosive storage and issues was controlled by civilian contractors.
 The Royal Navy retained care and custody until the colony was transferred to China in 1997.
 Before then, it was the training and HQ depot of the Hong Kong Military Service Corps.